 ExpressLRS is an open source long range RC system that focuses on range and latency.
 It’s also way more cost effective compared to TBS Crossfire and Frsky R9M.
 If you are looking for a cheaper way to start long range flying and prefer open source, check out ExpressLRS.

 ExpressLRS offers an affordable long range alternative to the popular TBS Crossfire and Frsky R9M.
-They even claim to outperform these commercial systems in terms of latency as well as range!
+They even claim to outperform these commercial systems.

 Right now, ExpressLRS is not as user-friendly as Crossfire, but hopefully it will only get better with time.
 I will surely publish more content around ExpressLRS in the future.

 ExpressLRS Github Page: https://github.com/